Sakthi102003/New-Portfolio/README.md

 ### Frontend
 - React.js with TypeScript
+- Tailwind CSS for utility-first styling
+- Three.js and React Three Fiber for 3D graphics
-- Styled Components for styling
+- Styled Components for component styling
 - Framer Motion for animations
 - React Icons for UI elements
+- React Type Animation for typing effects
+- TSParticles for particle effects
+- EmailJS for contact form functionality

 ### Development Tools
 - Vite for fast development
 - ESLint for code quality
+- PostCSS for CSS processing
+- Tailwind Typography plugin
+- TypeScript for type safety
 - Git for version control
 - VS Code as IDE